-Tyler Norris is chief executive officer of the Institute for Mental Health and Wellness, a new independent national foundation seed-endowed by Providence St. Joseph Health System to advance mental, social and spiritual wellbeing in the United States.
+Tyler Norris is chief executive officer of Well Being Trust, a new independent national foundation advancing mental, social and spiritual wellbeing in the United States.

 Tyler is active on numerous boards and councils, including as a Trustee of Naropa University, North America’s leading institution of contemplative education.

 He completed Harvard Business School’s Executive Program (2014), earned a Master of Divinity degree from Naropa University (2011) and a Bachelor of Arts degree in World Political Economy from The Colorado College (1982.)

 Tyler is engaged in numerous voluntary projects in his adopted home of Oakland CA, across the US, and in the Middle East.

 Building Healthy Communities for Impact at Scale

 From 2012 to 2016, Tyler served as Vice President, Total Health at Kaiser Permanente, where he led the development of the organization’s "anchor institution" strategy — a deliberate effort to apply all of Kaiser Permanente’s philanthropic and operational assets for the complete physical, mental, social and spiritual wellbeing of its members, its workforce, and the communities it serves.